Language Access Plan

 Public Facing Employees

-Language access training will be provided to all current public-facing employees no later than December 1, 2024, and at least annually thereafter.
-New staff hired into public contact positions will receive language access training within their first 30 days of employment.
+Language access training will be provided to all current public-facing employees.
+Newly hired staff in these positions will receive this training within their first 30 days of employment.
+All public-facing employees will receive language access training at least once annually to ensure continued readiness.

-Training topics include CalHHS language access policy; identifying an individual’s language preference; DOR’s policy, processes, and procedures for providing language assistance services; and how to work effectively with interpreters (in person, telephone, and video on demand to include ASL).
+• How to work effectively with interpreters (in person, telephone, and video on demand to include ASL)

-This section describes the DOR OCR plan for training employees who are not in public contact positions.
+This section describes the DOR/OCR plan for training all employees:

 • Updating Executive Leadership on policy changes

-• Updating DOR’s Information Technology Services Division on website translation requirements.
+• Updating the DOR’s Information Technology Services Division on website translation requirements

 Back to Table of Contents